Will Smith Preview, Player Props: Dodgers vs. Guardians

-The Los Angeles Dodgers, including Will Smith (.250 on-base percentage in past 10 games, 121 points below season-long percentage), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+On Thursday, Will Smith (.250 on-base percentage in past 10 games, 121 points below season-long percentage) and the Los Angeles Dodgers play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 1:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Guardians.
+He hit a home run while going 1-for-4 in his previous game against the Guardians.

 Will Smith Game Info & Props vs. the Guardians